• Skip to primary navigation

 • Shitake Mushrooms - Replace crimini mushrooms with shitake mushrooms if you prefer the smoky flavor of shitake mushrooms.

-• Healthy - For a healthy alternative, use a wild rice blend with brown rice instead of basmati rice or if you make your own blend, replace Bamsati rice with equal parts brown rice.
+• Brown rice - Use a wild rice blend with brown rice instead of basmati rice or if you make your own blend, replace Bamsati rice with equal parts brown rice.

 • Vegan - This meal is vegan if you use vegetable broth instead of chicken broth.